elben/elben.github.io/posts/2015-06-26-the-universal-data-structure.markdown

 **Linked list**

-Linked lists have an O(n) look up.
+Linked lists suffer an O(n) look up.
 I don’t know why you would ever use this over an array (or a hash), but you can implement it via a `UniversalHash`.
 Here’s a linked list of two elements:

 ```
 {